High School, , Marmion Military Academy

 State Senator & CEO, State of Illinois & Oberweis Dairy

 Jim W. Oberweis,

 On The Record

-Why are you running for election to the U.S. Senate?
+Why are you the best candidate for Senate?

-The U.S. faces a $17 trillion debt burden.
-Can this debt be brought down without raising taxes?
-If not, where can spending be cut?
-Be specific in your answer.
+The U.S. faces a $17 trillion (and rising) debt burden.
+Can this debt be paid down without raising taxes?
+Where can spending be cut?

 Where do you stand on immigration reform?